Churchill Honored with US Citizenship

 Click here for a Video of the Presentation

 ON APRIL 9th, 1963, a deeply moved Sir Winston Churchill, sitting in his London home with his wife beside him, watched a satellite relay of a White House ceremony giving him honorary United States citizenship.
 It had been hoped that he would not only witness the event by TV but would also he able to respond.
 However, the relay station at Goonhilly, Cornwall, was not ready to transmit and it was decided not to request French help for this special Anglo-American occasion.

 In Washington several hundred guests, including Averell Harriman, Dean Acheson and three sons of Franklin Roosevelt, gathered in the White House Rose Garden.
 A very special guest was 92-year old Bernard Baruch, a close friend of Sir Winston's.
 Observing from a window and recovering from a stroke was the American President's father, Joseph Kennedy, a former Ambassador to Great Britain and opponent of American involvement in the war.
-The Churchill family was represented by Randolph Churchill and his son, Winston.
+The Churchill family was represented by his son Randolph Churchill and grandson, Winston.

 Sir Winston was to share a distinction held only by the Marquis de LaFayette.
 But it was the first time that Congress had actually resolved that honorary citizenship he bestowed, by the President of the United States, on a foreign national.
 LaFayette had local citizenry conferred on him by Maryland and Virginia when the colonies became the Union in 1788.
 Like all other citizens of those states, he then became a citizen of the newly-created United States of America.
 Churchill, by contrast, had been granted honorary citizenship of eight states: Hawaii, Maryland, Nebraska, New Hampshire, North Carolina, Tennessee, Texas and West Virginia.